coumbaya/lift/experiments.md

-# LIFT: Experiments with real queries and Usewod real log
+# LIFT: Experiments with predifined queries and Usewod real log

 In this page, we present LIFT's deduced BGPs using as input (1) traces of queries in http://client.linkeddatafragments.org, each executed one by one (2) real log of DBpedia LDF server, taken from Usewod.